Bernie Ecclestone remains F1's puppet master

 'F1 needs a dictator'

-Rumours continue to circulate that Formula E boss Alejandro Agag or else ex-McLaren boss Martin Whitmarsh could yet replace Ecclestone, while the sport's new chairman Chase Carey has told Ecclestone things have to change.
+Rumors continue to circulate that Formula E boss Alejandro Agag or else ex-McLaren boss Martin Whitmarsh could yet replace Ecclestone, while the sport's new chairman Chase Carey has told Ecclestone things have to change.

 "You cannot make everybody happy all the time but you've got to understand what everybody wants and then find a path," Carey said in an interview with the Formula One website.